Looking for quick, easy recipes? With healthy, seasonal ingredients?

 Instructions:

-- Add half of the vinaigrette and toss to combine.
+- Add chicken stock, thyme, mustard and stir to combine.

 ---------------------------------------------------------